 I remember the days of girlhood when I could run forever, jump high, skip rope, swim the lake and turn cartwheels.
 I was this little girl with black curly hair, green eyes, a few freckles and a quick smile.
 I was full of energy, giggles and good ideas.
 I knew the rules and I almost always followed them.
 I went to church on Sundays and sang all the hymns, firmly clasping hands with my neighbours at the peace of Christ.
 I was the good girl.

 So, when my new parish priest made an announcement inviting girls to be altar servers, I was so happy.
 I really wanted to be an altar server.
 I wanted to ring the bell, on the altar, during mass with the whole congregation watching, like I had watched the boys do so many times.

-Later that day, as soon as I could get Mom alone, I told her about it, not wanting to go back the next morning.
-She said, ‘Oh Morgan, you must be mistaken.
-Father O’Malkey is a priest.
+Later that day, as soon as I could get Mom alone, which wasn’t easy with so many siblings, I told her about it, not wanting to go back the next morning.
+She said, ‘Oh Mart, you must be mistaken.
+Father O’Malley is a priest.
 A priest would never do that.’
 Then she encouraged me to be a good girl and go back the next day.

 As soon as I could get away with it, I quit altar serving and eventually, I quit Catholicism.
 Any organization with forced celibacy is going to be a problem for someone.

 All pics in this post found on google images.
 Thank you!